 Is it worth it to apply for 501(c)(3)?

-It costs $300 for companies with average revenues less than $5,000 and $750 for companies with greater than $5,000 annual revenue just to file for recognition with the IRS.
-That means, by having this 501(c)(3) status, you will need to bring in $300 or $750 more in donations to make up for the filing.
+It costs $600 for companies just to file for recognition with the IRS.
+That means, by having this 501(c)(3) status, you will need to bring in $600 more in donations to make up for the filing.
 Sure, having 501(c)(3) status gives some branding and some legitimacy to a nonprofit, but financially speaking, it might not be worth it.
 Furthermore, unless you do it yourself or find someone who can do it for you for free, the application process is a long and expensive one.
-I’m not saying I condone the practice, but some attorneys charge more than $10,000 to fill out and file the application for you.

 Will your 501(c)(3) last?